The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 The time limit is intended to promote efficiency and prevent loss of focus.

-It is a common practice among the Scrum teams to keep the team members straight during the meeting.
+It is a common practice among the Scrum teams to keep the team members standing up (stand-up meeting) during the meeting.
 Because of this, sometimes the unofficial event name is the Daily Standup Meeting.

 The Daily Scrum event is not a report